OUR APPROACH TO TAX

 Our tax risk management and governance

-To ensure that we effectively comply with our UK tax requirements, SS UK rely on a set of processes and controls that will regularly be reviewed and maintained for the purposes of Senior Accounting Officer (SAO)¹ compliance.
+To ensure that we effectively comply with our UK tax requirements, SS UK relies on a set of processes and controls that will regularly be reviewed and maintained for the purposes of Senior Accounting Officer (SAO)¹ compliance.

-RCCL is committed to complying with all relevant laws and regulations in all jurisdictions where the group operates and with SS UK will be no different.
+RCCL is committed to complying with all relevant laws and regulations in all jurisdictions where the group operates, and with SS UK will be no different.
 Tax Management is performed through the RCCL Corporate Tax Department and in constant collaboration with the SS UK business and finance department to provide the guidance and advice needed to ensure compliance with tax laws and regulations.

 Our approach to tax planning